How to Make a Partial Withdrawal from a PPF Account?

 • You can now withdraw 60% of this amount, which equals Rs 9 lakh.

-• This Rs 9 lakh can be withdrawn over the course of the next 5 years, with only one withdrawal allowed each year.
+• This Rs 9 lakh can be withdrawn over the course of the next 5 years, with only one withdrawal allowed each financial year.

 This flexibility allows you to access funds when needed, while still benefiting from the interest accumulation on the remaining balance.